 - Tranquillity rated higher in natural than in urban settings, while danger rated higher in urban settings;

-- Tranquility and danger were negatively correlated across all settings;
+- Tranquillity and danger were negatively correlated across all settings;

 - Openness, setting care, and nature related positively to tranquillity and related negatively to danger.